 - Not blooming the gelatin – A gummy bear is basically a flavored and sweetened gelatin.
 Gelatin is a bit difficult to work with because people are not aware they must “bloom” it before they put in the cool, flavored liquid.
 Place the gelatin in a small amount of cool liquid and let it sit for five minutes.
 Many people assume they should use a hot liquid so the gelatin dissolves.
 This is a fatal mistake.
 If you use a cool liquid, you will see the gelatin absorb the liquid and swell up, or “bloom.”
 The liquid is usually water but you can use juice or tea also.

 Ready to make and store your own homemade edibles?
-Follow this recipe for homemade gummy bears:
+Follow this recipe for homemade infused gummy bears.

 If you purchase the right containers and store your edibles correctly, you should be able to enjoy them for days or weeks to come.
 For more on cannabis edible creation, storage, and other news, keep checking back on our blog!